bangerang/git-pile/README.md

 - You can pass a different sha for submitting a PR for an older commit on the branch (by default `HEAD` is used).
 This is for the case where you forget to submit a PR for a commit, and then make a new commit on top of it.
+You can also pass a range of commits to cherry-pick multiple commit for a PR: `abc123^..bbc123`.
+Or just a lower bound to include everything between the lower bound and `HEAD`: `git submitpr $(git rev-parse HEAD~1)^..`
-- All other options passed to `git submitpr` are passed through to the underlying `gh pr create` invocation
+- All other options passed to `git submitpr` are passed through to the underlying `gh pr create` invocation.
+If you pass `--title` that value will be used for the branch name.
 - You can stack a PR using the `--onto` flag.
 For example: `git submitpr --onto head~2`
 - TODO: support auto-merge with `gh`